Real-time AV processor.

 What it does

-- Tone mapping — our own algorithm, with libplacebo as a selectable alternative.
+- Tone mapping — our own algorithm with libplacebo alternative, selectable.

-- Aspect detection — detects black bars within the frame on any source, then applies shifting / scaling automatically.
+- Aspect Detection — detect black bars within frame on any source, to apply shifting / scaling automatically.

-- Scaling — anamorphic at any ratio, linear, and non-linear (NLS).
+- Scaling — anamorphic at any ratio, linear, NLS (non-linear).

 - Shifting — by pixel or percentage; any anchor (top/bottom × left/right) and combinations.